Jehovah's Witnesses and blood transfusions: Doctrine

-Certain medical procedures involving blood are specifically prohibited by Jehovah's Witnesses' blood doctrine.
-This includes the use of red blood cells, white blood cells, platelets, and blood plasma.
-Other fractions derived from blood are not prohibited.
-Watch Tower publications state that some products derived from one of the four primary components may be so similar to the function of the whole component and carry on such a life-sustaining role in the body that "most Christians would find them objectionable".
-For procedures where there is no specific doctrinal prohibition, individuals are to obtain details from medical personnel and then make a personal decision.
+For many years, certain medical procedures involving blood were specifically prohibited by Jehovah's Witnesses' blood doctrine, including the use of red blood cells, white blood cells, platelets, and blood plasma.
+However, as of September 2026, only the transfusion of allogeneic whole blood is specifically prohibited, and the use of the components is considered a matter of conscience for individual members.
+Watch Tower Society publications state that some products derived from one of the four primary components may be so similar to the function of the whole component and carry on such a life-sustaining role in the body that "most Christians would find them objectionable".
+Where no specific instructions are provided by the Watch Tower Society, members are told to obtain details from medical personnel about specific procedures and then make a personal decision.

 Prohibited procedures

-The following medical procedures are prohibited: